 BFA in Design and Animation with a Concentration in Animation

-The core sequence of six animation courses has been updated to be more flexible.
+The recently updated curriculum contains a core sequence of six animation courses.
 It allow students to choose options and find their own path within the broad field of animation.
-Students will still be able to specialize in 3D character animation, but more avenues are now open for exploration, including 2D and Stop Motion Animation.
+As with the previous version of the program, students will still be able to specialize in 3D character animation, but more avenues are now open for exploration, including Real Time, 2D and Stop Motion Animation.
+These courses build upon the art foundation laid in the first year of study.

-Although ideally a student should take the first course, AR-386: Principles of Animation, in the Fall of their sophomore year, starting with animation a semester later does no longer automatically mean an extra year of study.
-The first two courses are now self contained and can be taken separately, AR-386 is no longer a prerequisite for AR-387: 3D Modeling, Lighting and Rendering.
+Although ideally a student should take the first course, AR-386: Principles of Animation, in the Fall of their sophomore year, starting with animation a semester later does not automatically mean an extra year of study.
+The first two courses are self contained and can be taken separately, and AR-386 is not a prerequisite for AR-387: 3D Modeling, Lighting and Rendering.

 About the program